Nicolas Schöffer: CYSP1

-The sculpture was first presented in 1956 at the Sarah Bernhardt Theater in Paris during the Night of Poetry.
-That same year, on the occasion of the Avant-garde Art Festival, the dancers of Maurice Béjart's ballet company performed a ballet with CYSP1 on the terrace of Le Corbusier's Cité Radieuse complex in Marseille.
+The sculpture was first presented in 1956 at the Sarah Bernhardt Theater in Paris during a night of poetry.
+That same year, at the avant-garde art festival, the dancers of Maurice Béjart's ballet company performed a ballet with CYSP1 on the terrace of Le Corbusier's Cité Radieuse complex in Marseille.
 The sculpture reacted to the movements of the dancers.
 The spectacle was accompanied by concrete music by Pierre Henry.
 Further performances followed in the studio of the artist at the Villa des Arts in Paris.

 SCAM1

 SCAM1 was the first automobile sculpture of the art history.
-Traditionally, sculptures were site-specific immobile works of art.
-At the beginning of the 20th century the kinetic artists created sculptures with moving parts but these still remained at the same place.
-CYSP1 moved around in a confinement that was marked by a black circle on the ground but could not leave it.
-SCAM1 was liberated of every confinement and could travel around the city at notable speed because the 3.93 m high sculpture was mounted on a custom made auto-mobile financed by the gallery owner Denise René and produced by the Renault Company.
+Traditionally, sculptures were site-specific, immobile works of art.
+At the beginning of the 20th century, kinetic artists created sculptures with moving parts but these still remained in the same place.
+CYSP1 moved around in a confined space that was marked by a black circle on the ground, but could not leave it.
+SCAM1 was liberated of every confinement and could travel around the city at notable speed because the 3.93 m high sculpture was mounted on a custom-made automobile financed by the gallery owner Denise René and produced by the Renault Company.
 SCAM1 appeared on the streets of Milan and Paris in 1973 and the spectacle attracted considerable attention.
-It does not exists any more.
-It had to be dismantled due to difficulties of parking and storage.
+It does not exist any more; it had to be dismantled due to difficulties of parking and storage.